modom-ofn/auth-portal/README.md

 - Providers, Security, and MFA settings now persist in Postgres as JSON documents.
 Edits go through `/api/admin/config/{section}` with optimistic concurrency (`version` field) and are tracked in `/api/admin/config/history/{section}`.
 - Each save accepts an optional change reason and appends to the audit log.
 Use the Refresh button to pull the latest runtime config before editing if multiple admins are active.
 - The OAuth tab in the admin console surfaces live client management (list/create/update/delete plus secret rotation) backed by the `/api/admin/oauth/*` endpoints.

+### Backups

+- The **Backups** tab under `/admin` lets you export the current Providers/Security/MFA documents on demand (`Run Backup`) or configure an automatic schedule (hourly/daily/weekly with retention and section filters).
+- Backup files are JSON blobs stored under `BACKUP_DIR` (default `./backups` beside the binary) and include metadata such as author, timestamp, and which sections were captured.
+- Scheduled backup settings now live in the config store (section `backups`), so your cadence, selected sections, and retention persist across container rebuilds and are auditable like other config updates.
+- Each row in the table supports `Download`, `Restore`, and `Delete`.
+Restore immediately applies the captured config via the standard validation pipeline; deletion only affects the filesystem.
+- The same functionality is exposed via the REST API (`/api/admin/backups*`); see [HTTP Routes](#http-routes) below for endpoint details.

 ### OAuth 2.1 / OIDC Authorization Server (new in v2.0.3)